zaydek/duomo/README.md

 Sorcery SCSS ([v0.1](https://github.com/sorcery-src/sorcery/releases)) is utility-first framework for rapid development.
 Sorcery SCSS is most similar to Tailwind CSS but differentiates itself in these key ways:

 - Emphasis on zero-configuration
-- SCSS based, designed to be extended
+- SCSS-based, designed to be extended
 - Limited API set, oriented for responsive skeleton prototyping
 - Intended to be used in conjunction with CSS or SCSS
 - Multiple CDN links for prototyping, add breakpoints as needed